When do we use gerund or infinitive?

 Remember to do something: Used to talk about things we need to do.

 - He didn’t remember to turn off the heating after class.

-- Please, will you remember to close the windows if you leave?
+- Please remember to close the windows if you leave.

 Remember doing something: Used to talk about memories.
 We remember things from the past.